prantonia/nyc-taxi-pipeline/docs/project_documentation.md

 PyArrow's columnar format aligns with parquet and BigQuery's internal formats, enabling efficient zero-copy operations.
 This isn't just academic—it's the difference between 30-minute pipeline runs and 18-minute runs.

 The lesson: Sometimes the "more complex" solution is actually simpler in the long run.
 PyArrow seemed complex initially, but it's purpose-built for this use case.
 Using the right tool for the job often means better performance with less code.

-### Cost Consciousness from Day One

-I didn't initially think much about costs—GCP's free tier seemed generous, and I assumed costs would be negligible for this dataset size.
-Then I saw the first bills and realized that careless queries could cost $10+ each.

-Adding partitioning, optimizing queries, and implementing smart caching reduced costs by 60%.
-More importantly, understanding cost drivers shaped architecture decisions—using CREATE OR REPLACE rather than incremental updates, processing one month at a time rather than all data together, checking metadata before expensive operations.

-The lesson: Understand the cost model of your cloud platform early.
-Design with costs in mind from the beginning.
-It's much harder to optimize costs after your architecture is set.
-Small decisions compound—a $0.50 optimization per run saves $180 per year.

 ### Resilience Through Retry and Idempotency